-In JavaScript, understanding ‘this’ keyword can be challenging for developers.
-In this post, we’ll learn about ‘this’ keyword and its various scenarios.
+In JavaScript, understanding the ‘this’ keyword can be challenging for developers.
+In this post, we’ll learn about the ‘this’ keyword and its various scenarios.

 It changes its value depending on how a function is invoked.
 Understanding how “this” works might seem a bit tricky, but it’ll get easier for you as we’ll explore its different situations.